bzp99/catalog-api/README.md

 > * Replace placeholder values in the `values.yaml` file with actual values from your `.env`.
 > * Ensure the `port` value matches the port used in your application.
-> * Adjust the `mongodb.volume.path` in the `values.yaml` file to an appropriate path on your Kubernetes nodes.
+> * Configure your MongoDB connection details in the values.yaml file to point to your managed MongoDB instance.

 ### Running the API